PetroIvaniuk/llms-tools/README.md

  - [Neuralangelo](https://research.nvidia.com/labs/dir/neuralangelo/) - a framework for high-fidelity 3D surface reconstruction from RGB video captures.
 Using ubiquitous mobile devices, we enable users to create digital twins of both object-centric and large-scale real-world scenes with highly detailed 3D geometry, by NVIDIA
  - [Rodin Diffusion](https://3d-avatar-diffusion.microsoft.com/) - a Generative Model for Sculpting 3D Digital Avatars, by Microsoft
  - [Text2NeRF](https://eckertzhang.github.io/Text2NeRF.github.io/) - a text-driven 3D scene generation framework, combines the neural radiance field (NeRF) and a pre-trained text-to-image diffusion model to generate diverse view-consistent indoor and outdoor 3D scenes from natural language descriptions
+ - [Zip-NeRF](https://jonbarron.info/zipnerf/) - a technique that combines mip-NeRF 360 and grid-based models such as Instant NGP
  - [S-NeRF](https://ziyang-xie.github.io/s-nerf/) - a new street-view NeRF (S-NeRF) that considers novel view synthesis of both the large-scale background scenes and the foreground moving vehicles jointly
  - [Mip-NeRF 360](https://jonbarron.info/mipnerf360/) - Unbounded Anti-Aliased Neural Radiance Fields, an extension of mip-NeRF that uses a non-linear scene parameterization, online distillation, and a novel distortion-based regularizer to overcome the challenges presented by unbounded scenes
  - [3D-aware Conditional Image Synthesis](https://www.cs.cmu.edu/~pix2pix3D/) - a 3D-aware conditional generative model for controllable photorealistic image synthesis.
 Given a 2D label map, such as a segmentation or edge map, our model synthesizes a photo from different viewpoints
  - [Make-It-3D: High-Fidelity 3D Creation from A Single Image with Diffusion Prior](https://make-it-3d.github.io/) - can create high-fidelity 3D content from only a single image
  - [Text2Room: Extracting Textured 3D Meshes from 2D Text-to-Image Models](https://lukashoel.github.io/text-to-room/) - generates textured 3D meshes from a given text prompt using 2D text-to-image models
  - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world

 ## Audio & Speech & Music
 - [AudioPaLM](https://google-research.github.io/seanet/audiopalm/examples/) - a large language model for speech understanding and generation, by Google